-- 100.1 A1 A distinguishing mark of the accountancy profession is its acceptance of the responsibility to act in the public interest.
-A professional accountant's responsibility is not exclusively to satisfy the needs of an individual client or employing organisation.
-Therefore, the Code contains requirements and application material to enable professional accountants to meet their responsibility to act in the public interest. - 100.2 A1 The requirements in the Code, designated with the letter "R," impose obligations. - 100.2 A2 Application material, designated with the letter "A," provides context, explanations, suggestions for actions or matters to consider, illustrations and other guidance relevant to a proper understanding of the Code.
+- 100.5 A1 The requirements in the Code, designated with the letter "R," impose obligations. - 100.5 A2 Application material, designated with the letter "A," provides context, explanations, suggestions for actions or matters to consider, illustrations and other guidance relevant to a proper understanding of the Code.
 In particular, the application material is intended to help a professional accountant to understand how to apply the conceptual framework to a particular set of circumstances and to understand and comply with a specific requirement.
-While such application material does not of itself impose a requirement, consideration of the material is necessary to the proper application of the requirements of the Code, including application of the conceptual framework. - R100.3 A professional accountant shall comply with the Code.
-There might be circumstances where laws or regulations preclude an accountant from complying with certain parts of the Code.
-In such circumstances, those laws and regulations prevail, and the accountant shall comply with all other parts of the Code. - 100.3 A1 The principle of professional behaviour requires a professional accountant to comply with relevant laws and regulations.
+While such application material does not of itself impose a requirement, consideration of the material is necessary to the proper application of the requirements of the Code, including application of the conceptual framework. - R100.6 A professional accountant shall comply with the Code.

+- 100.6 A1 Upholding the fundamental principles and compliance with the specific requirements of the Code enable professional accountants to meet their responsibility to act in the public interest. - 100.6 A2 Complying with the Code includes giving appropriate regard to the aim and intent of the specific requirements. - 100.6 A3 Compliance with the requirements of the Code does not mean that professional accountants will have always met their responsibility to act in the public interest.
+There might be unusual or exceptional circumstances in which an accountant believes that complying with a requirement or requirements of the Code might not be in the public interest or would lead to a disproportionate outcome.
+In those circumstances, the accountant is encouraged to consult with an appropriate body such as a professional or regulatory body. - 100.6 A4 In acting in the public interest, a professional accountant considers not only the preferences or requirements of an individual client or employing organisation, but also the interests of other stakeholders when performing professional activities. - R100.7 If there are circumstances where laws or regulations preclude a professional accountant from complying with certain parts of the Code, those laws and regulations prevail, and the accountant shall comply with all other parts of the Code. - 100.7 A1 The principle of professional behaviour requires a professional accountant to comply with relevant laws and regulations.
 Some jurisdictions might have provisions that differ from or go beyond those set out in the Code.
-Accountants in those jurisdictions need to be aware of those differences and comply with the more stringent provisions unless prohibited by law or regulation. - 100.3 A2 A professional accountant might encounter unusual circumstances in which the accountant believes that the result of applying a specific requirement of the Code would be disproportionate or might not be in the public interest.
-In those circumstances, the accountant is encouraged to consult with a professional or regulatory body.
+Accountants in those jurisdictions need to be aware of those differences and comply with the more stringent provisions unless prohibited by law or regulation.